-- tips for how to safely use clary sage oil.
+- how to dilute and apply clary sage oil.

-- clary sage recipes that you can use for various hormone-related issues.
+- clary sage blends that you can use.

 1. Relieves Menstrual Cramps

-There are two main reasons why clary sage is a great choice for relieving period pain.
+There are two main reasons why some people use clary sage as a natural remedy for period pain.

 First, it’s a natural anti-inflammatory.